Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 <br>
 </p>

 Once the freeze notification is received, AutoPipe will always attempt to divide the pipeline length $K$ by 2 (e.g., from 8 to 4, then 2).
 By using $\frac{K}{2}$ as the input, the compression algorithm can verify if the result satisfies the criterion in Equation (1).
-Pseudo code is shown in lines 25-33 in Algorithm 1.
+Pseudocode is shown in lines 25-33 in Algorithm 1.
 Note that this compression makes the acceleration ratio exponentially increase during training, meaning that if a GPU server has a larger number of GPUs (e.g., more than 8), the acceleration ratio will be further amplified.

 <p align="center">
 <img src="./figure/pipe_buble.png" width="560">